The Boar (newspaper)

 The Boar is the student newspaper of the University of Warwick.
-Founded in 1973, the paper is published monthly during term time and the website is continually updated.
-Whilst a society of the Union, the paper is editorially independent.
-It consists of news, opinion, arts, reviews and lifestyle.
+Founded in 1973, the paper is published thrice a term, and the website is continually updated.
+Whilst it is affiliated to the university's Students' Union, the paper is editorially independent.
+It consists of 16 sections, including News, Sports, and Podcasts.

-Contribution to the Boar is entirely voluntary and none of the approximately 80 editorial staff are paid.
+Contribution to The Boar is entirely voluntary, and none of the approximately 80 editorial staff are paid.
 Furthermore, the paper does not receive any budget from the Students' Union and therefore relies entirely on self-generated advertising revenue to keep afloat.

-In 2013, the Boar was selected as Student Publication of the Year.
+In 2013, The Boar was selected as Student Publication of the Year.
 In 2018, the Boar won the Student Publication of the Year award at BBC Radio 4 Journalism Awards.

 History

 Upon its founding in October 1973, the Boar incorporated Campus, the student newspaper of the late 1960s and early 1970s.
-For a brief period in 1988, the Boar changed its name to Mercury, though by the end of the academic year it reverted to the Boar.
-With the exception of the occasional comedy issue of the Warwick Goat, the Boar has consistently remained as the Boar or the Warwick Boar.
+For a brief period in 1988, The Boar changed its name to Mercury, though by the end of the academic year it reverted to The Boar.
+With the exception of the occasional comedy issue of the Warwick Goat, The Boar has consistently remained as the Boar or the Warwick Boar.

 The Boar has been a free newspaper since 1990.
 In 2004, the online edition was relaunched with a feature to accept reader comments.
 This work was undertaken by Electronic Engineering student Chris Williams, with the help of online editor Kate Fleetwood and others.

-The paper was published weekly until 2009 when it switched to fortnightly after financial troubles.
+The paper was published weekly until 2009 when it switched to fortnightly print editions following financial troubles.

 The website was again relaunched in April 2013.
 It was redesigned but also provided a new back-end for the team after encountering problems with the old site.